Shanur-Maurya/resturantweb/README.md

 # resturantweb
-this repos contain a information related to a foo ordering website
+this repos contain a information related to a food ordering website